th-1082/My-uBlock-And-Pihole-Setup/README.md

 <strong>7.</strong> "TH-YouTube-Filters" - This list blocks YouTube elements that are just annoying or useless such as end cards and buttons that I don't use or want to use (such as miniplayer and cast).

 # Additional Notes
-<strong>*</strong> denotes a list that I will not remove false positive entries from, these are "use at your own risk" lists.
+<strong>*</strong> denotes a list that I will not remove false positive entries from, these are "use at your own risk" lists.<br>
 <strong>**</strong> denotes a list that is unoptimized and is performance intensive.
 Additionally, it will see very little maintenance.

 I created these filter lists to satisfy my needs.
 These lists are only public because it would be too much of a hassle to distribute and sync files in a private repo to all of my uBlock installations.
 If you encouter a problem with a filter or list, I will look into it and if I feel as though a problem does exist, I will resolve it.
 Note that some of these filters may adversely affect web page content, so <em>use them at your own risk</em>.